Pharmacy

 Your pharmacy benefit has a Preferred Drug List (PDL).
 The PDL applies to drugs you receive at retail pharmacies.
 These are drugs we prefer that your provider prescribes.
 A team of doctors and pharmacists updates this list four times a year.
 Updating this list ensures the drugs are safe and useful for you and cost-effective for the Indiana Medicaid program.

 Hoosier Care Connect members can get a 90 day (3 months) supply of maintenance medications from our preferred mail order pharmacy Express Scripts.
 Maintenance medications are medications used to treat long-term chronic conditions or illnesses.
-Express Scipts may be reached at (800) 282-2881 or visit Express Scripts Registration page.
+Express Scripts may be reached at (800) 282-2881 or visit Express Scripts Registration page.

 Your pharmacist will give you generic drugs when your doctor has approved them.
 Generic drugs are the same as brand-name drugs and make healthcare more affordable.
 If generics are not available, you may be given brand-name drugs.
 Generic and preferred drugs must be used when available for your medical condition unless your doctor provides a medical reason you must use a different drug.